Artist Alley at NDK

 Artists Alley Rules

-- Artist Alley tables are only available to artists displaying or selling original artwork, fan art, original comic, doujinshi, and fanzines.
-The sale of videos and software, i.e. mass produced resale items etc., is not allowed from an Artists Alley table.
-The Artist Alley Area Head reserves the right to prohibit the sale of any merchandise or service that they feel is inappropriate.
+Artist Alley tables are intended for Anime or Japanese themed original artwork, crafts, fan art, original comic, doujinshi, and fanzines.
+Applications for a business selling videos, software, or any mass produced, resale items, books or items not relevant to the theme of the convention will not be considered.
+The Artist Alley Area and Exhibitors Head reserves the right to prohibit the sale of any merchandise or service that they feel is inappropriate.

 - All artists and artist helpers MUST be registered and have a badge for NDK.
 Badges must be worn at all times while on the con floor.

 - Artists are expected to be open and available at their table during AA operating hours as listed above.
 We expect you to be at your table by 10:00am on Saturday and 11:00am on Sunday at the very latest.
 If something comes up or you know you won’t be able to make it for one of the days, please contact the Artist Alley or Exhibitors Area Head as soon as possible.
 Note: Early closures for the Cosplay Contest are acceptable.

 - No-Shows: Artists who do not check in to their tables by 10am on Saturday will have their space sold to other artists, and will not be welcome back.
 This is only for check in, not set up.
 If you are delayed for any reason, please contact the Artist Alley or Exhibitors Area Head as soon as you can.

 - Please inform the Artists Alley Area Head of any business name change.
 You will need to inform us so we can correctly list you in our Program Book and our website.PG-13 and 18+ Materials.